e-loughlin/CPSC359-A3/README.md

-# CPSC359-A3
+# Raspberry Pi Game - "Invasion of the Blobs" - With Joystick and Accelerometer Control
-CPSC 359: Computing Machinery II
+Computing Machinery II
 University of Calgary
-Fall 2017

-Assignment 3:

 Raspberry Pi - PiGame
 "Invasion of the Blobs" Game